- Search The Registry

 - My Account

 Danny Glover was born on this date in 1946.
-He is an African American actor and director and an activist.
+He is a Black actor and director, and activist.

-He reached boxoffice gold status with the three Lethal Weapon movies.
+He reached box office gold status with the three Lethal Weapon movies.
 Glover contributed an amusing cameo in "Maverick"(1994).
 That same year Glover made his directorial debut with the Showtime channel short film "Override."
-In 1998, Glover again had his role for "Lethal Weapon 4," and that same year gave a stirring performance in the little-seen "Beloved."
-He also joined the ranks of actors such as Humphrey Bogart, Elliot Gould, and Robert Mitchum who have portrayed Raymond Chandler's private eye detective Phillip Marlowe in the episode "Red Wind" of the Showtime network's 1995 series "Fallen Angels."
+In 1998, Glover again had his role in "Lethal Weapon 4," That same year gave a stirring performance in the little-seen "Beloved."
+He also joined the ranks of actors such as Humphrey Bogart, Elliot Gould, and Robert Mitchum, who have portrayed Raymond Chandler's private eye detective Phillip Marlowe in the episode "Red Wind" of the Showtime network's 1995 series "Fallen Angels."